 Sarah Josepha Hale wielded a powerful influence on domestic fashion and taste as a 19th-century cross between Martha Stewart and Oprah Winfrey.

 She was born Oct.
 24, 1788 on a farm outside Newport, N.H., to Captain Gordon Buell and Martha Whittlesay Buell.
 Her parents believed in education for girls, and home-schooled Sarah.

 Her father suffered from wounds inflicted during the American Revolution, which made farming difficult.
 In 1811, he bought a tavern on Main Street in Newport and called it The Rising Sun.
 Meanwhile, Sarah grew up and taught school.

 She married David Hale, a lawyer, at the Rising Sun on the day before her 25th birthday.
 The couple had five children before David died nine years later.
 Sarah Josepha Hale wore black to mourn him for the rest of her life.

-Back then, there were only two national holidays: Washington’s Birthday and Independence Day.
+Back then, the United States had only two national holidays: Washington’s Birthday and Independence Day.
 Only New Englanders celebrated Thanksgiving, and each of the six states scheduled its own date to celebrate from October through January.

-She wrote editorials in her magazine urging Thanksgiving be celebrated as a national holiday.
+She wrote editorial after editorial in her magazine urging Thanksgiving be celebrated as a national holiday.
 Finally President Abraham Lincoln acquiesced in 1863, thinking the holiday would help unify the nation after the Civil War.
-Sarah Josepha Hale was 74 years old.
+By then Sarah Josepha Hale was 74 years old.